francesco-di-lallo/torus-bifurcation/README.md

 ## Current status
 SNE and Tr0 are plotted using PyDSTool's PyCont class.
 The Ode class can find the saddle point and approximate the unstable manifold.
 This is computed up until it starts moving away from the (1,0)-lift of the saddle point and the distance to the lift point is computed (this distance is called the Pontryagin Energy of the system).
 Then apply Newton-Raphson method to find the zero (i.e. the heteroclinic connection in the plane).
-The argmin is a point on the RHC curve.
+The argmin is a point on the RHC+ curve.
 This value is then used as the starting seed to compute the minima for an increment in ox.
+The whole process is repeated from the negative branch of the unstable manifold to the (1,0)-lift of the saddle to generate RHC-.

 ## Progression
-Repeating this whole process but initialising from the negative branch unstable manifold of the (1,0)-lift of the saddle point will generate the RHC- curve.

 ## TODO
-- Look into applying Householder's method to minimise PE.
-I suspect that it will be ulitmately slower since computing nth derivative will be expensive
-- Ensure that the RhcCont.propagate() method works appropriately
-- Propagate the unstable manifold of the (1,0)-lift of the saddle backwards that coincides with the forward branch of the stable manifold the saddle point at a RHC point.
-This generates the RHC- curve.
+- Find fast way to compute N point directly
+- Verify that N point is in tr0 loop